-Lloyds has acknowledged that if the CRM Code was applied to Mr G's complaint he would be considered to have had a reasonable basis for believing that the investment he was entering into was legitimate.
-Mr G says he first heard about B in 2017 when B appears to have been well established.
+I'm satisfied Mr G would be considered to have had a reasonable basis for believing that the investment he was entering into was legitimate.
+Mr G says she first heard about B in 2019 when B appears to have been well established.
 At this point others had received returns on their investments, and he ultimately did too.
 He had been provided with a Vehicle Funding Form that looked legitimate and the rate of return didn't appear to be too good to be true.
 So, I don't think there was anything that ought reasonably to have caused him concern at the time of making the payments.

-Lloyds has said it didn't need to provide Mr G with a scam warning at the time the scam payments were made and as no warning was provided, it can't be demonstrated that Mr G ignored an effective scam warning.
+Lloyds hasn't said whether it provided Mr G with an effective scam waring at the time he made the scam payments so it can't be demonstrated that Mr G ignored an effective scam warning.